ajcampbell1333/LBEAST_Unreal/README.md

 The LBEAST SDK democratizes LBE development by providing:
 - **Experience Genre Templates** - Drag-and-drop complete LBE solutions
-- **Low-Level APIs** - Technical modules for custom implementations
+- **Low-Level APIs** - Technical modules for custom integration between game engine and various physical systems
-- **AI-Driven Facial Animation** for immersive theater live actors (NVIDIA ACE automated pipeline)
+- **AI-Driven Facial Animation** for immersive theater live actors (automated w/ NVIDIA ACE)
-- **Wireless Trigger Controls** - Embedded buttons in costume/clothes for narrative state machine control
+- **Wireless Trigger Controls** - Embedded buttons in costume/clothing for narrative state machine control through WiFi/Bluetooth
-- **Large-Scale Hydraulic Haptics** for motion platforms
+- **Large-Scale Hydraulic Haptics** for lift/motion platforms
-- **Embedded Systems Integration** for costume and prop-mounted hardware
+- **Embedded Systems Integration** for costume-/prop-/wall-/furniture-mounted interfaces
+- **Embedded Sensors** temperature, motion, face, and body tracking sensors to trigger escape room actions
-- **Multiplayer LAN Experiences** with state machine control
+- **Co-located XR Multiplayer LAN Experiences** with Unreal Replication + GAS
-- **HMD Abstraction** supporting OpenXR, SteamVR, and Meta Quest
+- **HMD and Hand Tracking** via OpenXR (Unreal's native XR system)
 - **6DOF Tracking** with SteamVR trackers and future extensibility

+> **⚠️ HMD System Note:** LBEAST uses **OpenXR exclusively** for all HMD and hand tracking access through Unreal Engine's native XR system (`IXRTrackingSystem`, `IHandTracker`).
+If OpenXR is not desired for your LBE deployment for any reason, but you still want to use an LBEAST experience genre template to get started, there may be some customization necessary in `LBEASTHandGestureRecognizer` and in some of the Experience classes.
+Anywhere OpenXR is referenced, you may need to create an alternative version of that class with your SDK of choice replacing OpenXR usage.

 > **🔗 Unity Version:** Also available at [github.com/ajcampbell1333/lbeast_unity](https://github.com/ajcampbell1333/lbeast_unity)